-To achieve this, we aim to extract industrial process knowledge and contextual information from industry experts and integrate this expertise into the foundation model.
+To achieve this, our objective is to extract knowledge and contextual information from industry experts and integrate this expertise into the foundation model.
 As shown in Fig.~\ref{fig:teaser}, industry experts have domain-specific knowledge that enables them to accurately identify defects by recognizing normal and abnormal patterns.
 Our approach involves incorporating their expertise as external adaptive memory prompts, such as textual or visual representations of normal objects.
 These prompts serve as priors for the generic foundation model, allowing it to reason about anomalies within a specific context.
-By combining domain-specific prior knowledge with thefoundation model's general intelligence, we create customized industrial foundation models.
+By combining domain-specific prior knowledge with the foundation model's general intelligence, we create customized industrial foundation models.
 These customized models are expected to achieve higher accuracy than the generic foundation model by incorporating human expertise through the prompts.
 The objective of this study is to evaluate the anomaly detection and reasoning capabilities of existing large-scale visual-language models, particularly focusing on exploring prompt engineering to leverage their comprehensive knowledge base effectively.